spotlightpa/poor-richard/content/news/2020-03-19-SPLUNEMPLOYED19.md

 image-credit = "JESSICA GRIFFIN / Philadelphia Inquirer" published = 2020-03-19T10:00:00.000Z
 slug = "pennsylvania-new-jersey-unemployment-surge-coronavirus"
-authors = ["Angela Couloumbis", "Wendy Ruderman and Dylan Purcell of the Philadelphia Inquirer"] byline = "Angela Couloumbis of Spotlight PA and Wendy Ruderman and Dylan Purcell of the Philadelphia Inquirer" title = "Unemployment claims in Pa. and N.J. surge in wake of the coronavirus" description = "Pennsylvania officials received 120,000 claims for unemployment benefits in the space of two days — more than half of what they received in the entire first quarter of 2019."
+authors = ["Angela Couloumbis", "Wendy Ruderman", "Dylan Purcell"] byline = "Angela Couloumbis of Spotlight PA and Wendy Ruderman and Dylan Purcell of the Philadelphia Inquirer" title = "Unemployment claims in Pa. and N.J. surge in wake of the coronavirus" description = "Pennsylvania officials received 120,000 claims for unemployment benefits in the space of two days — more than half of what they received in the entire first quarter of 2019."